EnigmaCurry/dry_agent/README.md

 you must retrieve a new token.
 When a new token is used, the client cookies are invalidated and your existing sessions are logged out.

+In addition to the preshared login token, you must also pass two factor authentication with your authenticator (TOTP) device.

 There is an SSH server built in which is an alternative to using the webapp.
 The SSH server listens on localhost at `SSH_LOCALHOST_PORT` (35222) and Traefik proxies this port to `PUBLIC_SUBNET` on port